 Program costs in each strand will vary based on needs and materials but they typically cost:

-The DOE will support teacher recruitment for all programs but vendors are expected to support these efforts and leverage their networks to reach more educators.
-The DOE has field staff in each borough who will also support recruitment in specific geographic areas.
+The DOE will support teacher recruitment for Courses but vendors are expected to support these efforts and leverage their networks to reach educators.
+For the CS Institute, the DOE has field staff in each borough will recruit schools from their geographic areas.
 DOE outreach also includes publication in newsletters and social media.
 If workshops do not meet minimum thresholds before agreed upon deadlines, workshops will be canceled.

 Yes, organizations can apply to as many tracks as relevant.